grommet/grommet/src/js/components/CheckBox/README.md

 **fill**

 Whether the checkbox and label expand to fill all of the available
          width and/or height of their container.
-When fill === true, any additional space around the checkbox and label will be applied as justify="between".

 ```
 boolean